BIG READ: Celebrate the discovery of a Roman palace

 Indeed, humble Aubrey Barrett was merely digging to lay a pipe across a field the day he unearthed a massive wall foundation and reported it to local archaeologists, in 1960.

-And it was his better judgment in doing so that prompted eight years of vital excavation from Portsmouth Grammar School graduate Barry Cunliffe and his team, which revealed the largest collection of mosaics in situ in the United Kingdom.
+And it was his better judgment in doing so that prompted eight years of vital excavation from Northern Grammar School, Portsmouth graduate SIR Barry Cunliffe and his team, which revealed the largest collection of mosaics in situ in the United Kingdom.

 One of which, Cupid on a Dolphin, is a fully-intact wonder to behold.